-Why do dogs whine?
-How can I understand what my dog wants?
+Why do dogs whine, and how can I understand what my dog wants if they do?

-Your dog's whining is one of the few ways he has to let you know what's on his mind, but understanding what he's trying to say can be tricky.
-Here are a few of the most common reasons why your dog is whining.
+When dogs sigh, it can be hard to decode what they mean.
+Sighing or grumbling are just a few of the ways he has to let you know what's on his mind, but understanding what he's trying to say can be tricky.
+There are other indicators that dog owners should be aware of, including reading body language and additional behavioral shifts, to help explain exactly why your dog is letting out that heart-melting sound.
+Here are a few of the most common reasons why your dog may be whining.

 You may think a dog's life is all about games of fetch and long naps, but adult dogs react to stress much like humans do.
 New environments, unfamiliar people or dogs, and generally uncomfortable situations may stress your dog out.

 A bored dog is an unhappy dog, and they'll do anything they can to get your attention.
 A bored dog will chew on your furniture, pace, and also whine.
-It's a whine that says, "Won't you play with me?"
+It's a whine that says: "Why won't you play with me?"

 It can be tempting to give in to that pitiful sound, and you're really in trouble if they combine whining with puppy dog eyes, but it's important not to encourage that attention-seeking behavior.
 Appeasement will not improve your dog's behavior in the long run.
 If you give in, you're teaching your pup that whining will solve all of his problems.